• Skip to primary navigation

 Can this salad be prepared ahead of time?

-It is best to enjoy this beautiful red cabbage salad on the same day it’s prepared, as its purple and white colors will be most striking.
-It can also be made ahead of time but note that the coloration won’t be as bright once mixed with other ingredients.
+It is best to enjoy this beautiful red cabbage salad on the same day it’s prepared, as the purple and white colors will be the most striking.
+It can also be made before, but the coloration won’t be as bright once mixed with other ingredients.
 If preparing in advance, do not add the dressing to the salad until before serving.

 What is the difference between coleslaw and slaw?

-Red cabbage and green cabbages share many similarities: they are in season at the same time, you can check for freshness in the same way and interchange them in most recipes.
+Red cabbage and green cabbages share many similarities: they are in season simultaneously, and you can check for freshness in the same way and interchange them in most recipes.
 In terms of differences, however, red cabbage tends to be smaller than its counterpart and has a more peppery taste.
 Red cabbage also contains more vitamins and antioxidants than green cabbage.
 Some studies indicate that red cabbage is more effective at fighting inflammation and inflammatory diseases/conditions, such as arthritis [source].

 What are hemp hearts?

-Technically a nut, hemp hearts provide a mild, very slightly nutty taste to this cabbage slaw.
-Studies show that they are rich in omega-3 and omega-6 fatty acids, which lead to overall better heart health [source].
+Technically a nut, hemp hearts provide a mild, slightly nutty taste to this cabbage slaw.
+Studies show they are rich in omega-3 and omega-6 fatty acids, leading to better heart health [source].
 They are also rich in protein compared to other nuts and seeds, making them a great addition to vegan diets.

 Serving suggestions

-You can serve this colorful salad as a side dish with grilled chicken or lamb chops.
-Use it as a topping for fish tacos, burgers and more.
-It’s also deliciously served on its own.
+You can serve this colorful salad with grilled chicken or lamb chops as a side dish.
+Use it as a topping for fish tacos, burgers, and more.
+It’s also delicious served on its own.

 Easy salad recipes to try